dev-cafe/cmake-cookbook/chapter-01/recipe-07/README.md

-# Switching the Build Type
+# Switching the build type

 Abstract to be written ...